r0man/eca/docs/features.md

 The built-in commands are:

+`/init`: Create/update the AGENT.md file with details about the workspace for best LLM output quality.
-`/costs`: shows costs about current session.
+`/costs`: Show costs about current session.
-`/repo-map-show`: shows the current repoMap context of the session.
-`/resume`: resume a chat from previous session of this workspace folder.
+`/resume`: Resume a chat from previous session of this workspace folder.
+`/doctor`: Show information about ECA, useful for troubleshooting.
+`/repo-map-show`: Show the current repoMap context of the session.
+`/prompt-show`: Show the final prompt sent to LLM with all contexts and ECA details.

 #### Custom commands